On implementing SWMR registers from SWSR registers in systems with Byzantine failures: Register implementation algorithm

 \begin{proof} Suppose no reader is {\ml}.
 So in particular no reader in $Q$ is {\ml}.
 Thus, since the implementation of $R_{pQ}$ is valid, $q$'s read operations of $R_{pQ}$ in lines~\ref{qfromp} and~\ref{qfrompp} do not block.
 So $q$ cannot block in \textsc{Thread~2}.

 Suppose $q$ evaluates the condition of line~\ref{qfrompp} in \textsc{Thread~2}.
 Since $q$ reaches line~\ref{qfrompp} in \textsc{Thread~2}, process $q$ \emph{previously} read: (1) $R_{wQ}=(\ready,\lw,\langle k,u \rangle)$ for some $\lw$ and some $\langle k,u \rangle$ in line~\ref{qPre}, and (2) $R_{q'q}=\langle k',- \rangle$ \text{for some} $q' \in Q$ and some $k'\ge k$ in line~\ref{rtoq}.
 Thus, since reader $q'$ is not {\ml}, $q'$ writes $\tp{k',-}$ into $R_{q'q}$ before $q$ reached line~\ref{qfrompp}.
 Note that $q'$ can write $\tp{k',-}$ into $R_{q'q}$ only in line~\ref{qtor} or~\ref{qtorp} in some execution of $\ru_{q'}()$ by $q'$.
 Before doing so, $q'$ must have read $R_{pQ}=\tp{k'',-}$ in line~\ref{qfromp} or~\ref{qfrompp} for some $k''\ge k'$ (in that execution of $\ru_{q'}()$).
-So this reading of $\tp{k'',-}$ from register $R_{pQ}$ occurred before $q$ reached line~\ref{qfrompp}.
+So this reading of $\tp{k'',-}$ from register $R_{pQ}$ occurred \emph{before} $q$ reached line~\ref{qfrompp}.
 Thus, by Observation~\ref{monopqrr}, when $q$ reads $R_{pQ}$ in line~\ref{qfrompp}, $q$ must read $R_{pQ} =\tp{k''',-}$ for some $k'''\ge k''\ge k'\ge k$.
 So, $q$ finds that the condition of line~\ref{qfrompp} holds. \end{proof}

 We now prove that if the writer is correct or no reader is {\ml}, then the execution of $\ru_q()$ by the correct process $q$ returns.
-Suppose, for contradiction, that the execution of $\ru_q()$ by $q$ does not return.
+Suppose, for contradiction, that: (1) writer is correct or no reader is {\ml}, but (2) the execution of $\ru_q()$ by $q$ does not return.
 So $q$ does not return in line~\ref{qCrt} or line~\ref{qrtbot} of $\ru_q()$.
 Thus $q$ enters the {cobegin}-{coend} section of the code of $\ru_q()$, and it executes \textsc{Thread~1} and \textsc{Thread~2} in parallel.

 Consider the forever loop in \textsc{Thread~1}.
 From the code of $\ru_q()$, it is clear that $q$ stops executing this loop if and only if either $q$ returns a value in lines~\ref{qPrt4} or~\ref{qPrt5} of this loop, or $q$ exits $\ru_q()$ altogether by returning some value in \textsc{Thread~2}.
 Thus, since the execution of $\ru_q()$ by $q$ does not return, $q$ loops forever in \textsc{Thread~1}.